Himalayan Campion is a pernneial plant 15-33 cm

 lanceshaped or obovate-spoon-shaped, stem ones lanceshaped, stalkless,

 glandular.
-Flowers are 1-2, rarely 3, looking down.
+Flowers are 1-2, rarely 3, erect or looking down.
 Flower-stalks are

 densely glandular hairy.
 Sepal cup is 1.1-1.5 cm long, inflated,